 My skepticism ended as soon as I set foot inside the Atelier, a new cultural center situated in a reconverted iron foundry dating to the early 19th century.
 After closing in the 1920s and falling into disuse for decades, the foundry attracted the interest of Culturespaces, an arts foundation that had already launched a successful digital arts center in the southern French city of Baux-de-Provence.

 After four years of intensive renovations, the foundry re-opened in a new incarnation, launching three simultaneous opening shows in the spring of 2018.
-After selling out tickets for months to the Gustav Klimt and Vienna Secession exhibit (see my review below), the curators and artists behind the Atelier have done it again with a sumptuous, immersive show on Dutch painter Vincent Van Gogh.
+After selling out tickets for months to the Gustav Klimt and Vienna Secession exhibit– which is returning in August through November with 26 evening shows (see all details below)– the curators and artists behind the Atelier have done it again with a sumptuous, immersive show on Dutch painter Vincent Van Gogh.

 Showing From February 22nd, 2019: Vincent Van Gogh, The Starry Night